sonofeft/RocketCEA/docs/_build/html/_sources/propellant_select.rst.txt

 **Every point on the chart has the same initial mass.**

-Note that in this case with a ``mass limit``, but a much lower delta velocity requirement, that density impulse is a better indicator of performance than the Saturn stage 3 case, but not particularly good.
+Note that in this case with a ``mass limit``, but a much lower delta velocity requirement, that density impulse is a better indicator of performance than it was for the Saturn stage 3 case, but only by luck, not based on system requirements.

 .. image:: ./_static/example_scripts/divert_veh.png
-    :width: 75%
+    :width: 99%

 `Click Image to View Fill Size`